genepattern/genepattern-notebook/README.md

 Next, you must copy over the GenePattern Notebook extension to your IPython profile.
 Your profile is by default found at ~/.ipython - a hidden directory under your user directory.
-You will need to copy two sets of files: The first are the Python files needed for the GenePattern library or its associated functions.
-The second set are the client-side files needed to display the GenePattern widgets.
+You will need to copy the client-side files needed to display the GenePattern widgets.
 From the cloned repository (whose root folder is GenePatternNotebook):

-> cp GenePatternNotebook/profile/extensions/* ~/.ipython/extensions/

 > cp GenePatternNotebook/profile/profile_default/static/custom/* ~/.ipython/profile_default/static/custom/

-### A Note for IPython/Jupyter 3.1 Users

-In IPython 3.0 it used to be sufficient to add libraries which were to be imported to the profile/extensions directory.
-As of IPython 3.1 this no longer appears to be the case.
-Users of IPython 3.1 will need to install the gp and gp_widgets libraries on their general PYTHONPATH.
-This can be accomplished by running the setup.py script found in GenePatternNotebook/profile/extensions.
-Just run the commands below.

-> cd GenePatternNotebook/profile/extensions

-> sudo python setup.py install

 ## Launch IPython